tdfischer/civic-hacking-2014/README.md

 # Progress Report Parser

-## City of Akron - courtesty of National Day of Civic Hacking 2014
+Development done for the City of Akron as part of the of 2014 National Day of Civic Hacking

 ### Installation